-By Bayley Camp, Administrative Assistant, USC Institute for Creative Technologies
+By Bayley Camp, Operations Officer, Defense and Intelligence Initiatives, USC Institute for Creative Technologies

 There are now four generations working concurrently at ICT: Baby Boomers, Gen X, Millennials and Gen Z. Bayley Camp (Gen Z) joined ICT in 2023, initially as an HR Intern Coordinator, assisting on our summer intern program.
-After graduating from USC with a BA, Social Sciences, concentration in psychology, Bayley joined us full-time and now works as an Administrative Assistant.
+After graduating from USC with a BA, Social Sciences, concentration in psychology, Bayley joined us full-time as an Administrative Assistant.
 Here she gives her Gen Z perspective on what matters to the next generation and how she sees that play out at ICT.
+NB: Since writing this essay, Bayley Camp has been promoted to Operations Officer, Defense and Intelligence Initiatives.

 I’m 24, which makes me a Gen Z-er, one of the (very) few currently on staff at ICT.
 My generation has never known a world without always-on connectivity, mobile telephone (I was 7 when the iPhone launched), peer-to-peer platforms (i.e. Uber), managed by cloud-based, reputation-based safety systems (enabling ratings and tracking), and yes, the perils of social media (which is why most of us have set our accounts to private).